deekshitdotdev/RAG-Professor/README.md

 whole time an answer streams, and on laptops in particular this shows up as fan noise, hot chassis, and thermal throttling — which then makes generation *slower*, not faster.
-This is worse if any part of the model spills from VRAM onto CPU (see the VRAM notes below).
+This is worse if any part of the model spills from VRAM onto CPU.

 If you notice your laptop getting uncomfortably hot, throttling, or the fans running at full speed constantly: